WordPress/gutenberg/docs/how-to-guides/data-basics/4-building-a-create-page-form.md

 In the `EditPageForm`, we dispatched the `saveEditedEntityRecord('postType', 'page', pageId )` action to save the edits that lived in the Redux state.

-In the `CreatePageForm`, however, we do not have any edits in the Redux state, nor we do have any `pageId`.
+In the `CreatePageForm` however, we do not have any edits in the Redux state, nor we do have a `pageId`.
 The action we need to dispatch in this case is called [`saveEntityRecord`](https://developer.wordpress.org/block-editor/reference-guides/data/data-core/#saveentityrecord) (without the word _Edited_ in the name) and it accepts an object representing the new entity record instead of a `pageId`.

 The data passed to `saveEntityRecord` is sent via a POST request to the appropriate REST API endpoint.
 For example, dispatching the following action: